 Prior to joining DARPA, Dr. Fritze was a staff member from 1995-2006 at MIT Lincoln Laboratory in Lexington, Massachusetts, where he worked on fully-depleted silicon on insulator (FDSOI) technology development with an emphasis on novel devices.
 Particular interests included highly scaled, tunneling-based, and ultra-low power devices.
 Dr. Fritze also worked in the area of silicon-based integrated optics.
 Another research interest at Lincoln Laboratory was in the area of resolution-enhanced optical lithography and nanofabrication with particular emphasis on low volume technological solutions.

 Dr. Fritze received a Ph.D. in Physics from Brown University in 1994, working in the area of compound semiconductor quantum well physics.
 He received a B.S. in Physics in 1984 from Lehigh University.
 Dr. Fritze is an elected member of Tau Beta Pi and Sigma Xi.
 He is a recipient of the Office of the Secretary of Defense Medal for Exceptional Public Service awarded in 2010.
-He is a Senior Member of the IEEE and is active on the program committees of the EIPBN (3Beams, for which he served as Program Chair in 2012), GOMAC and IEEE S3S conferences.
+He is a Senior Member of the IEEE and is active on the GOMAC Conference Program Committee as well as the NDIA Electronics Division Policy Group.
 Dr. Fritze has published over 75 papers and articles in professional journals and holds several U.S. Patents.